data-slinky/data-slinky.github.io/_posts/2016-07-27-uiuc-network-p3.md

 # 3. Visualize

 First, make sure you've installed [d3.js](https://d3js.org/).
-Open up an editor and save it as an html.
 The first part of the code is pretty straightforward since I'm setting the colors for the network.
 The important bit is where I set the hover and the mouse pointer-event.
 We want to be able to see the name of the node when our cursor is over it.

 ```html
 .node:hover text {